//set us free of this feeling//

 Know that I am willing.”

 Ironically, this concept corresponds with a conversation that I had earlier today.
-We were talking about friendships and the desire to maintain a good balance; there is a sense of knowledge as one learns to free themselves from the reigns of closeness but not to an extent where the relationship completely dissipates.
+We were talking about friendships and the desire to maintain a balance; there is a sense of knowledge as one learns to free themselves from the reigns of closeness but not to an extent where the relationship completely dissipates.
 There is that need for help from a fellow friend but also that yearning for a sense of individuality and, in a sense, this is what sometimes strays me from accepting the need to depend on the Lord.
-There is always that fear that my emotions will not make sense to others and that I will be judged on the basis of how they perceive me.
+There is always that fear that my emotions will not make sense to others and that I will be judged based on how they perceive me.
 The point being made is that there is always some statement made by an individual that brings about feelings that have been suppressed; as a result of not knowing how to change the self-perception when trying to reach the desired potential.
 There is a balance between self-satisfaction while also avoiding getting caught up in the unattainable goals of perfections which, sadly, tend to be reflected upon as a result of society’s standards.
-The good news is that God sees your imperfections; He sees your desire to conform His plans for your life when you are conflicted as to why things are not unfolding in the way you had hoped or the feelings of inferiority when you are unable to keep up with those around you despite the inability for anything you do to truly dissipate the negative consequences that come from being consumed by earthly desire.
+The good news is that God sees your imperfections.
+He sees your desire to confirm His plans for your life when you are conflicted as to why things are not unfolding in the way you had hoped.
+He also acknowledges the feelings of inferiority when you are unable to keep up with those around you despite the inability for anything you do to indeed dissipate the negative consequences that come from being consumed by earthly desire.
 But God still loves you above and beyond what you could ever fathom.
-Jesus knows your deepest fears, setbacks, concerns and humiliations hidden from society BUT He still loves you unconditionally.
+Jesus knows your deepest fears, setbacks, concerns, and humiliations hidden from society, BUT He still loves you unconditionally.
 Jesus knew this as He walked towards His death.
 He walked towards torture to save the many souls who walk upon this Earth.
-Easter is such a humbling holiday in the sense that it truly emphasizes the Lord’s willingness; it shows us how extensive and overjoyed He is to have us as His children.
+Easter is such a humbling holiday in the sense that it genuinely emphasizes the Lord’s willingness; it shows us how extensive and overjoyed He is to have us as His children.
 The resurrection occurred when Mary Magdalene came to the tomb and found that Jesus’ body was no longer there.

 “For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life.”
 John 3:16